HighMark-31/TICU/README.md

 - A developer passionate about disruption
 - An investor looking for the next paradigm shift
 - Or a founder seeking frameworks for growth

+Note : Personally written by HighMark [Marco N.] in Italian and translated into English with ChatGPT - If you find any errors, please report them to me by contacting me :) !